 A redbud color clash

 In the spring line-up of flowering trees, Eastern redbud, Cercis canadensis, is one of the earliest.
 Following close on the heels of the cherries, it blooms just before the American dogwood (with which it often overlaps.)
 A small-sized tree, it can be found growing all the way from Florida to Ontario.

 The tree itself has many attributes, but its breathtaking blossoms are what steal the show.
 Considered one of spring’s most dramatic displays, they’re borne in clusters of four to ten that all but cover the branches.

 Redbud is a member of the legume family and its blossoms and seedpods are edible.
 Most people describe the flavor as tart and slightly sweet, with a hint of green bean.

 Photo credit: extension.iastate.edu

-Topping out at a height of 20-30’ with an equal spread, redbud is a perfect sized ornamental tree for the garden.
+Topping out at a height of 20-30 feet with an equal spread, redbud is the perfect-sized ornamental tree.
 Its short, twisted trunk, unique branch structure and wide, umbrella-like crown make it a stunning specimen even in winter.

 And its dark, reddish-brown bark takes on deep scales and ridges as it ages.